rich-s-d/C-Sharp-Cheat-Sheets/README.md

 3. Polymorphism - objects of the same type that can behave differently (also can be considered a form of encapsulation - it can hide details behind an object, ie. how to store data where).

 ### Encapsulation
-Most import of the three pillars!
+Most important of the three pillars!
 Other than using classes, methods fields and properties to give encapsulation, one can also use interfaces.
 Interfaces are similar to a class, but they are pure, meaning that unlike a class they do not require implemenation details.
 So whereas an abstract class (described further below under polymorphism) can contain methods and code, an interface is only going to describe the members that will be available on this type.
 An unlimited number of interfaces can be added to a class in a comma seperated list after the inherited base class.
 When you implement an interface, you must have those members in your class - also if those members are abstract.
 To make methods available in a class use the override keyword.
 ```
 public interface IBook
 {